phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

   black key blob mechanism and used the kernel key type logon.
 The encrypted blobs are stored in the file  tksecure_key.

-The following table list the supported key types for the different SOC`s.
+The following table list the supported key types for the different SoCs.

 +-------------+------------------+-------------+-------------+-------------+
 || Key        || depend on the   || NXP        || NXP        || TI         |